-[the duty to act in good faith - this duty implies honesty and fair dealing;

-- the duty to act in the best interest of the beneficiary of the fiduciary duties; - the duty to exercise the powers of the office in an independent and impartial manner this duty includes the duty to avoid a conflict of interest; and - a duty which is usually not regarded as being fiduciary in nature, the duty to act with care, skill and diligence.]
+- The duty to act in good faith, this duty implies honesty and fair dealings. - The duty to act in the best interest of the beneficiary of the fiduciary duties. - The duty to exercise the powers of the office in an independent and impartial manner, this duty includes the duty to avoid a conflict of interest. - A duty which is usually not regarded as being fiduciary in nature, the duty to act with care, skill and diligence.